Emergency Dental Care in Robinson Township, PA

 What Can I Do While Waiting For My Appointment?

-There are things you can do at home before your appointment to reduce the pain of your dental injury.
+There are things you can do at home before your appointment with a Robinson Township dentist to reduce the pain of your dental injury.

 Over-the-counter pain medication such as ibuprofen or acetaminophen can help reduce pain and inflammation.